-Extraordinary Maintenance means any non-routine repair or restoration to sound condition of Public Art or Historic Public Art that requires specialized professional services.
+Extraordinary Maintenance means maintenance, repair, or restoration to sound condition of Public Art that is beyond typical cleaning or requires specialized professional services.

 Municipal Construction Project(s) means any remodel project over \$500,000 or new construction project to the extent paid for wholly or in part by the City or other governmental entity, regardless of the source of the monies, for any public buildings, public decorative structures, public parking facilities and parks or that portion of a Public-Private Joint Venture Project determined by the City to be a public portion of the project.
 Notwithstanding the foregoing, "Municipal Construction Projects" do not include projects to the extent funded from historic related grant funding or projects that solely consist of historic restoration, utility, drainage or roadway work.